Linnansaari National Park Trails

 The trail is of medium difficulty.
 There is some variation in elevation and the trail can be narrow and uneven in some places.

 Explore the southern part of Linnansaari Island on the circle trail.
 A couple kilometres long, the Linnonpolku trail introduces the visitor to the history and natural beauty of Linnansaari Island.
-The landscape varies from barren rock to lush groves, and hikers might even catch a glimpse of osprey or white-backed woodpecker.
+The landscape varies from barren rocks to lush groves, and hikers might even catch a glimpse of osprey or white-backed woodpecker.

 Linnavuori Trail 7 km, circle trail